empowerai/fs-middlelayer-api/docs/permit-creation.md

         `/permits/applications/special-uses/commercial/example-permit/`

-    2. Add the new permit form fields as properties to the API endpoints. </br>
+    2. Create the GET endpoint for the new permit with the relevant application form fields in the Swagger document. </br>
         Example `GET` in `api.json`:

             /permits/applications/special-uses/commercial/example-permit{controlNumber}/: {